dgaydukov/cert-aws/sa/files/sa.md

 Don't confuse:
 * MediaLive - broadcast-grade live video encoding service for streaming video to end-users
 * Kinesis Video - securely stream video from connected devices to aws for further real-time/batch-driven analysis ML, video playback, analytics.
 So you can use it to build machine-vision apps for smart home/city
+Don't confuse 2 on-demand solution:
+* old: s3 (storage) + elastic transcoder (video processing) + cloudFront (delivery)
+    transcoder convert video into the size/resolution/format needed by a particular video player or mobile device, so it takes original files from s3, convert and store back to s3 since cloudFront cache content in edge, customer customers experience uninterrupted video playback with minimal delays due to buffering
+    You have 2 choice of delivery:
+    * deliver whole video first and play - simple CF distribution with s3 as origin, user fetch whole video, then view it
+    * stream video by chunks - use new family of video streaming protocols HLS/HDS, fetch content a few seconds before it needs.
+Use transcoder to convert video to HLS, this will split video into short segments + create manifest file.
+Player use manifest to fetch & play segments.
+    Live streaming - ec2 that runs streaming server with HLS/HDS used as origin for CF distribution
+* new way: s3 + MediaConvert + CloudFront
+Don't confuse:
+* on-demand streaming: s3 + transcoder or mediaConvert + CloudFront
+* live streaming: ec2 with streaming server + CloudFront

 ###### Billing and Cost Management
 This is where you pay your bills, aws automatically charged credit card that you used on sign-up.
 You can: